 - Web animator Cyriak employs this trope with a number of his animations, especially his earlier .gifs, alongside Body Horror, Soundtrack Dissonance, and plenty of other things.

-- This collage of internet memes◊ includes (as a nod to the "Yo dawg" meme) Xzibit holding a copy the entire picture (he's near the upper right).
+- This collage of internet memes◊ includes (as a nod to the "Yo dawg" meme) Xzibit holding a copy of the entire picture (he's near the upper right).

 - The Darkwing Duck episode "A Brush With Oblivion" had one of these as Honker Muddlefoot's art project.